Plaza de los Virreyes - Eva Perón (Buenos Aires Underground)

 Plaza de los Virreyes - Eva Perón is a station on Line E of the Buenos Aires Underground and is the current terminus.
 The station was opened on 8 May 1986 as the western terminus of the one-line extension from Varela.
 It was originally called Plaza de los Virreyes; however, Eva Perón was added to the name of the station to commemorate Eva Duarte de Perón, the prominent Argentine historical figure.
 The Premetro connects here at Intendente Saguier station.

-This station is the southernmost metro station in the world.
+This station is the second-southernmost metro station in the world, after Melbourne's Anzac railway station.